chadpenny/cpenny-portfolio/README.md

 # What I hope to learn
 Visualization in general is one of my weaknesses.
 In my internship, I did a lot of data visualization in Tableau, including overlaying specific seats on a map of Acrisure Stadium and comparing several different revenue streams.
 I had a lot of practice with it in my internship and improved, but I still have a long way to go and I hope this class will get me there!
 I look forward to improving Tableau skills and learning other visualization techniques!

+# What I learned
+I got really good with Flourish, very useful tool to build quick, effective data visualizations.
+I improved my Tableau skills significantly.
+And I learned how to make effective visualizations for a variety of audiences, and how to critique visualizations.
+This class definitely helped me improve significantly!

 # Portfolio
-Here is a tableau viz from an inclass exercise.
+Here is a tableau visualization from an inclass exercise.
 [Tableau_Viz](tableau1.md)

 # Assignment 2: [Visualizing Overnight Debt](dataviz3.md)

 # Assignment3&4: [Critique by Design](assignment3_4.md)
-Click the link above to check it out!
+Critique by redesigning a NYT Visualization about the age of the world.

-# Final Project
+# Final Project - Embrace the Outdoors!
 - [Part I](finalProject_part1.md)
 - [Part II](finalproject_part2.md)
 - [Part III](finalProject_part3.md)